 1. Uber: 290 million euros (Netherlands)

-The Dutch data protection authority Autoriteit Persoonsgegevens (AP) has imposed a fine of 290 million euros on the ride-hailing service Uber.
-The reason for the fine: inadequate protection of personal data of European cab drivers that was transferred to Uber's US headquarters.
+The Dutch data protection authority Autoriteit Persoonsgegevens (AP) has filed a complaint against the ride-hailing service Uber.
+Fine in the amount of 290 million euros.
+The reason for the fine: inadequate protection of personal data of European cab drivers that was transmitted to Uber's US headquarters.

-Among other things, Uber had collected sensitive information such as account and driver's license data, location data, photos, payment information, identification documents and, in some cases, criminal and medical data from drivers in Europe and stored it on servers in the USA.
+Among other things, Uber had sensitive information such as account and driver's license data, location data, Photospayment information, identification documents and, in some cases, criminal and medical data of drivers from Europe are collected and stored on servers in the USA.

-The transfer of this sensitive data took place over a period of more than two years.
-The necessary protective measures required by the GDPR were not implemented.
-The data protection authority classifies Uber's breach as serious.
+This sensitive data was transferred over a period of more than two years.
+In the process, no necessary protective measures were implemented that could have been prevented by the GDPR are prescribed.
+The data protection authority classifies the Infringement of Uber as serious.

-Source: Fines imposed on Uber by the Autoriteit Persoonsgegevens
+Source: Fines imposed by the Autoriteit Persoonsgegevens against Uber

 2. T-Mobile US: 60 million US dollars